opencord/platform-install/README.md

 ansible-playbook -i inventory/frontend teardown-playbook.yml
 ```

-This will destroy all the docker containers created, and delete the
+This will destroy all the docker containers created.
-`~/cord_profile` directory.
 Note that you must run the
 `teardown-playbook.yml` using the same inventory file it was created with,
 otherwise rogue docker containers may still be running after the teardown.

-You can then make chnages to code and re-run the same or a different profile.
+You can then make changes to code and re-run the same or a different profile.

+#### Re-building Containers

+By default, container images are not rebuilt if they already exist in the development
+environment.
+(NOTE: The `xos_core` container is an exception; it is always rebuilt.)
+To force the development loop to rebuild and redeploy specific containers, add
+`rebuild: true` in the appropriate place as described below.

+For service synchronizers, add `rebuild: true` to the service's entry in the `xos_services`
+list in the profile manifest.

+For GUI extensions, add `rebuild: true` to the extension's entry in the `enabled_gui_extensions`
+list in the profile manifest.

+For all other containers, add `rebuild: true` to the container's entry in the `docker_images`
+list in the XOS repo's `group_vars/all` file.

 ### Creating a new CORD profile